happynear/caffe-windows/matlab/demo/Inceptionism/README.md

 Aiming at reproducing Inceptionism described in http://googleresearch.blogspot.jp/2015/06/inceptionism-going-deeper-into-neural.html .

 Some preliminary results has been generated.
 But their are still many drawbacks.
 If you want to try, please download GoogLeNet from
 Caffe model Zoo (https://github.com/BVLC/caffe/wiki/Model-Zoo).
-Other models is also supported, such as VGGnet, PlaceCNN etc.
+Other models is also supported, such as VGGnet, PlaceCNN etc. Certainly, the newest version of my Caffe in this repository should be installed, or you will not able to bp the gradient to the first layer, the data layer.

 I have also uploaded the model files to my Baidu yun Disk (http://pan.baidu.com/s/1dDpSH01).